Law of the Ottoman Empire: Reform efforts

 Opposition to these legal changes can be found throughout historical accounts and historians believe that this reform was not due to popular demand of Ottoman citizens but rather to those who held power and influence within the empire.

 These reforms also cultivated the version of Ottoman nationalism commonly referred to as Ottomanism.
 Influenced by European versions of a shared national identity, the Ottomans thought that creating an Ottoman Nationalism system where the state controlled all levels of government and social life, as opposed to the previous system where people were organized by individual community and reputation, that they could stave off the encroaching European influence over the Empire.

 These reforms were based heavily on French models, as indicated by the adoption of a three-tiered court system.
-Referred to as the Nizamiye, this system was extended to the local magistrate level with the final promulgation of the Mecelle, a code of Islamic law covering all areas of civil law and procedure except family law.
+Referred to as the Nizamiye Courts (Regular Courts), this system was extended to the local magistrate level with the final promulgation of the Mecelle, a code of Islamic law covering all areas of civil law and procedure except family law.
 In an attempt to clarify the division of judicial competences, an administrative council laid down that religious matters were to be handled by religious courts, and statute matters were to be handled by the Nizamiye courts.
 Family law was codified in 1917, with the promulgation of the Ottoman Law of Family Rights.